Testing decoders and rules

 1. Input event logs.

-3. Check what alerts match the event logs.
+3. Check which alerts match the event logs.

-Wazuh logtest shares the same rules engine with the Wazuh analysis module.
-It's based on unique sessions.
-Each session loads its own set of rules and decoders.
+/var/ossec/bin/wazuh-logtest shares the same rules with the Wazuh analysis engine.
+It operates based on unique sessions, each loading its own set of rules and decoders.

-The firedtimes counters keep track of all the matching occurrences of the rules.
-Wazuh logtest keeps these counters throughout the duration of the session.
+It also has a firedtimes counter which keeps track of all the matching occurrences of the rules and maintains these counters throughout the duration of the session.

 Configuration

-Wazuh logtest is a functionality the Wazuh manager provides.
+/var/ossec/bin/wazuh-logtest comes out-of-the-box in the Wazuh server.
 In a Wazuh cluster, the master node processes the event logs.
-You can change the configuration parameters in the <rule_test> section of the ossec.conf file.
+You can change its configuration parameters in the <rule_test> section of the /var/ossec/etc/ossec.conf file of the Wazuh server.

-By default, the logtest configuration is set as follows:
+By default, the /var/ossec/bin/wazuh-logtest configuration is set as follows:

 <rule_test>